 Paris prosecutor's office says at least a dozen suspects were detained

-Two men in their early 40s were also arrested Friday in Berlin on suspicion of links to ISIS
+Two men have been arrested in Berlin on suspicion of links to ISIS, police say

-European counterterrorism agencies are scrambling to assess the potential terrorism threat from people with suspected links to Islamic extremists.
+European counterterrorism agencies scrambled Friday to assess the potential danger of a complex and growing terrorism threat exposed by the arrests of more than two dozen people with suspected links to Islamic extremists.

 As many as 20 sleeper cells of between 120 and 180 people could be ready to strike in France, Germany, Belgium and the Netherlands, a Western intelligence source told CNN.

 European Union and Middle East intelligence agencies had identified an “imminent threat” to Belgium, and possibly to the Netherlands, the source told CNN.

 “There is a tremendous amount of concern over sleeper cells in Europe,” said Western official with direct knowledge of the situation.

 Authorities worry about a rash of copycat attacks throughout Europe, according to the official, who compared the problem to “a slow-motion car accident happening right in front of us.”